alisa-vvv/push_swap-multitester/README.md

    The script will create a file called ps_path.txt in in it's directory.
 You can edit the file directly if you want to change the path, or just create the file yourself.

-4. You will be prompted to enter the range of values:
+4. You will be prompted to enter the range of values that can be generated:
 ```
     Enter the range (only pos. vals) (format.
 XX-XX):
 ```
    The range has to be positive.
 Example range: 1-100.
 Note that the script will never generate duplicate values.

-5. You will be prompted to enter the amount of elements:
+5. You will be prompted to enter the amount of elements to generate:

 ```
     Enter amount of elements: